-Special meetings of the Board of Directors may be called at any time by the Board President of said Board, or by a majority of the members thereof.
-Notice must be delivered no less than twenty-four hours before the time fixed for the proposed meeting as specified in the notice.
+Special meetings of the Board of Directors may be called at any time by the Board President or by a majority of the members thereof.
+The notice must be delivered no less than twenty-four hours before the time fixed for the proposed meeting as specified in the notice.